Strasburg strikes out 11, Nationals hold off Braves 5-4

+ATLANTA (AP) — The Washington Nationals are in obvious need of a momentum-changing win as they approach the end of May.
+Much closer to last place than first in the NL East.

+Adam Eaton hopes overpowering performances by Stephen Strasburg and closer Sean Doolittle will start that turnaround.

-ATLANTA (AP) — Stephen Strasburg matched his season high with 11 strikeouts in seven innings and the Washington Nationals took the lead on three straight walks to beat the Atlanta Braves 5-4 on Tuesday night.
+Strasburg matched his season high with 11 strikeouts in seven innings and the Nationals took the lead on three straight walks to beat the Atlanta Braves 5-4 on Tuesday night.

+“It was a great team win, something we can build on,” said Eaton, who drew the first of back-to-back, bases-loaded walks in Washington’s three-run sixth.

-Howie Kendrick had three hits, including his ninth homer, and scored two runs for Washington.
+Howie Kendrick had three hits, including his ninth homer , and scored two runs for Washington.
 Trea Turner also had three hits.

 Braves rookie Austin Riley’s two-run homer off Kyle Barraclough in the eighth cut Washington’s lead to 5-4.
 Riley had three hits.
 His sixth homer in his 13th game cleared the center field wall.

-Sean Doolittle protected the one-run lead in the ninth for his 10th save in 12 chances.
-Dansby Swanson singled with two outs before Doolittle struck out Freddie Freeman.
+Doolittle protected the one-run lead in the ninth for his 10th save in 12 chances.
+Dansby Swanson singled with two outs before Doolittle struck out Freddie Freeman .
+It was his third strikeout of the inning and 16th of the game by Washington pitchers.

+“A great win,” Eaton said.
+“We needed that bad.
+I’m pretty fired up about it.”

 Strasburg (5-3) gave up an RBI single to Nick Markakis in Atlanta’s two-run fourth but otherwise faced no trouble.
 He struck out two Atlanta batters in each of the first three innings and gave up only five hits and two runs.